 While we'll be the first to tell you that Applewood Farmhouse Restaurant is a "must eat" Sevierville location (here is our entire Sevierville Restaurants list) we absolutely want you to consider visiting the entire Apple Barn Village.

-See the original barn from 1972, which was refurbished and opened with tons of yummy treats.
+See the original barn from 1972, refurbished and opened with tons of yummy treats.
 Be sure to stop in the Cider Room, also.
 You can watch apples from their 4,000 trees being pressed into cider, which you can sample!
-If you want something a little more potent, then stop in the Cider House, featuring hand-crafted hard ciders.
+If you want something more potent, stop in the Cider House, featuring hand-crafted hard ciders.

 There is also a candy shop and ice creamery that the kids will love.
-And for the parents, don’t miss a tasting at the Apple Barn Winery, and don't skip out on a wine slushy if you like wine, they're divine.
+And for the parents, don't miss a tasting at the Apple Barn Winery, and don't skip out on a wine slushy if you like wine, they're divine.

 The Visit Sevierville website offers several different driving tours, and we really recommend them.
 Because of the time of year we visited, we opted for the Fall Driving Tour to Douglas Lake.